43615/adc-lang/README.md

 - Interpreter performance comparable to a compiled language.

-## Building/Installation
+## Building/Installation, compatibility

-This crate is available on crates.io.
+This project is available on crates.io.
 With a working Rust environment, you can just run:
 ```sh
 cargo install adc-lang
 ```
 or, of course, `build`.
 If you want to disable OS-related functionality, add the option `-F no_os`.

+This crate should work on all systems supported by Rust.
+However, I do not extensively test it on anything other than x86-64 Linux.
+Please report any platform-related issues.

 ## Improvements over dc: